montsea999/montserrat-alvarez/README.md

 ## `Hobbies `🤿📚🏄‍♀‍🧗🏼‍♀‍🎷💃 🧘‍♀‍🏀 🤸‍♀‍🤿💻🏄‍♀‍🧗🏼‍📱
 I am passionate about sports and nature, and if the two things can be together, better: running, skating, climbing, surfing, practicing yoga and anything else that may be a challenge for me (I even was a volunteer in a rescue exercise at sea, held by a cable from a helicopter)...
 And of course, train in different technologies has also become a hobby, because I enjoy learning and I am always looking for new challenges.

-I am currently in an ERTE situation in the consultancy in which I am currently working, and I continue training in both front end development and web design.

 ### `Do you want us to collaborate on a project or can I help you with a challenge??
 Give me a touch!` 🚀🚀🚀🚀🚀🚀🚀🚀🚀🚀